 <latemp_subject "Perl Beginners' Site" />

-The Perl Beginners’ Site aims to be a first-stop web site (or portal)
+The Perl Beginners’ Site aims to be a first web stop (or portal) for useful

-for useful links and resources, for learning Perl and for extending your
+links and resources for learning Perl and extending your Perl knowledge

 programming language</a>.
 Perl code is